Drinking Alkaline Water: Health Benefits or Just a Hype?

 Bone Health

 Despite the debate, drinking alkaline water may support bone health, which may be due to the presence of calcium and other minerals in the water.
-It strengthens bone mineral density, mitigating the risk of severe diseases such as osteoporosis.

 Often, celebrities endorse alkaline water as an anti-aging drink.
 However, alkaline water has no direct effect on aging.